pzahynailo/delivery-app-test-task/README.md

-An attempt to create a SPA without frameworks.
-A mobile web application for a food delivery company.
-Food ordering, checkout, order management, couriers' page.
-Made as a test task in 2017 for a Junior position. (got me hired)
+I had a test task in 2017 to create a SPA without frameworks - a mobile web application for a food delivery company.
+Ordering food, checkout process, order management, couriers' administration page.
+I got hired as an early hire to a small start-up as my first job.